 Users are now able to dictate which ads they want to see on their News Feed.
 If a user hides an ad from their feed, they are essentially telling Facebook that that ad does not apply to them.
 Facebook is more engaged to considering user feedback concerning ads which will ultimately lead to more ads users want to see and less ads that are not applicable.
 What this means for marketers is that their ads will more likely reach the audience that wants to see those types of ads, which should inevitably lead to more interaction and conversion rates.

 Advertising through Facebook will continue to evolve just as it always has in the past.
-What marketers need to know going forward in 2014 is that engaged conversations will get their posts and advertisements shown more regularly in others’ News Feeds.
+What marketers need to know going forward in 2017 is that engaged conversations will get their posts and advertisements shown more regularly in others’ News Feeds.
+Also, News Feed will begin weighing Reactions more than Likes on a post or ad.
 This increases the need for quality content that will make users want to engage in the conversation.
 Your post has the ability to recycle through News Feeds as users comment and interact causing more and more users and friends of friends to see the post.

 One of the most important things marketers must do is stay up-to-date with every algorithm change.
 What worked in the past does not necessarily work now, and what works now may not work in the future.
 Stay current on how social media evolves and be prepared to evolve with it.